 However, many guides claim that your trip will be much more complicated if you don’t get a Suica or Pasmo card.
 Although I’m a sucker for local cards – I got loyalty cards on many of my travels since it made me feel so….local – I managed to spend three weeks in Japan and never found myself in a situation where I needed one.
 I either bought a day pass or paid by credit card – and I made sure to have enough small change which really was no biggy.

 Advertising that you get a discount on your tickets is ridiculous as the amount you actually save is between €0.01 to around €0.08 on a trip in Tokyo.
 So how much do you need to travel to save a significant amount of money?!

 Japanese speak Japanese – fair enough.
-Since I’ve heard that they speak almost exclusively their mother tongue, I was completely freaked out before going to Japan, downloading language apps and trying to memorize some Japanese signs.
+Since I’ve heard that they speak almost exclusively their mother tongue, I was completely freaked out before going to Japan.
+I was downloading language apps and trying to memorize some Japanese signs.
 I was afraid of losing my way and never make it back to Europe.

 Just like this no credit card thing is basically a myth, there is no reason to be scared by the foreign language with these funny letters.

 Fact is, most people really have a quite rudimentary knowledge of English.
-You can slowly and clearly ask for things or direction and people will probably get what you need and find a way to help – even if they cannot actually answer you.
+You can slowly and clearly ask for things or direction and people will probably get what you need.
+Even if they cannot actually answer you, they will find a way to help.
 More complex matters and conversations, however, might be an issue.